 - Open and dry preservation

 - Close dry preservation

-Elimination of all moisture is primary objective in dry preservation, because as long as the boiler and other metal surfaces remain dry, no significant corrosion can occur.
-Air in contact with moisture is extremely corrosive and water leakages into the unit or sweating of surface must therefore be avoided.
+Elimination of all moisture is the primary objective of dry preservation because as long as the boiler and other metal surfaces remain dry, no significant corrosion can occur.
+Air in contact with moisture is extremely corrosive and water leakages into the unit or sweating of surface must, therefore, be avoided.

 - All internal surfaces should be dried, by circulating warm air or some heating device such as heating lamps or resistant heaters in the boiler drum and furnace.

 - The boiler should be left open for free circulation of air.